simonkirbysimonkirby/python-data-analysis-notebooks/README.md

-# python-data-analysis-notebooks
+# Notebooks for the Python for Data Analysis Course

-Notebooks for Python for data analysis
+This repo contains notebooks for students to use.